-Organic Times is a business dedicated to providing us with high-quality organic ingredients for all our baking needs, as well as a delicious range of cookies and chocolates.
-We spoke to co-founder Lawrence Chang about the importance of organic sweets and the ins and outs of organic certification.
+Organic Times co-founder Lawrence Chang speaks with Nourish Magazine about the importance of organic sweets and the ins and outs of organic certification.

 Can you tell us a little about yourself and about Organic Times?

 Being born and bred in Melbourne, I love all things relating to good food and sport.
 When I’m not working long hours in the factory, I’m out enjoying a meal with family, watching my beloved North Melbourne Football Club or playing golf or indoor cricket with friends.
 Organic Times represents all my passions in one.
-It’s all about enjoying life, being ethical and honest and offering delicious premium products that are grown and produced naturally, and without depleting our planet.
+It’s about enjoying life, being ethical and honest and offering delicious premium products that are grown and produced naturally.
 My partner Kate also adds her flare and passion to the business with her talents in graphic design – she is responsible for all our eye-catching packaging.
 We use recycled cardboard for all our boxes, which are made and printed locally in Melbourne.

 What inspired you to create a brand of organic chocolate, pantry items and cookies?

 My cousin, KC, and I started Organic Times 17 years ago, back in a time when organic products were really only sought after by the health conscious consumer.
-Our brilliant plan was to venture out on our own and create a trusted household brand known for making organic products for everyday people just like us – for foodies who are mindful of the environment and good health, but also see food as one of life’s greatest pleasure, so taste and flavour cannot be compromised.
+Our plan was to create a trusted household brand known for making organic products for everyday people just like us – for foodies who are mindful of the environment and good health, but also see food as one of life’s greatest pleasure, so taste and flavour cannot be compromised.

 What are some of your personal favourite Organic Times products?